sinanbekar/browser-extension-react-typescript-starter/README.md

 ### Redux

-You can use redux (redux-toolkit) as state manager between popus, background, content and custom pages.
+You can use redux (redux-toolkit) as state manager between popup, background, content and custom pages.
 Read the documentation for more.

 #### [@eduardoac-skimlinks/webext-redux](https://github.com/eduardoacskimlinks/webext-redux)